Baby Teeth Eruption Chart

 Although the development of baby teeth starts before birth, the first baby tooth usually emerges through the gum line around 4 to 7 months of age.
 By the time a child reaches around 2 and a half years (31 months), all 20 primary teeth should have fully erupted.

-Approved and reviewed by Dr. Lee, a dental professional of over 35 years.
-LEARN MORE
+This blog has been reviewed and approved by Dr Robert Lee, a dental professional of 35 years LEARN MORE >

 Baby teeth start to develop even before birth, but when do baby teeth start to come in?
 Find out when babies get teeth and in what order with our baby teeth chart.